 Medalta in the Historic Clay District is over 100 years old and was instrumental in building Medicine Hat’s economy in the early 1900s, through clay production and distribution.
 It still stands as an industrial heritage museum with original framework and working areas.
 Along with the museum and gallery, cultural events often take place inside the National Historic Site year-round.
 The organization has offered the artist in residence program since 1998, where artists from around the world are invited to find inspiration through the authentic historic space and grow their craft in pottery.

-These iconic beehive kilns were used to fire pottery and built using medieval designs, relying on gravity to keep the overhead domes together.
-Think about that for a second… there is no mortar holding these structures together!
-All around the base of the kilns, you’ll also notice little archways which is where the fire entered the kilns through long gas pipes.
-The kilns would produce so much heat, they could make a penny evaporate!
-At Medalta, you can explore empty kilns, as well as one filled with all kinds of Medalta pottery from throughout the ages.
+The iconic beehive kilns were used to fire pottery in the 1900s and were built using medieval designs.
+The bricks rely on gravity to keep the overhead domes together — there is no mortar holding these structures together.
+The little arches around the base of the kilns was where the fire entered the kilns through long gas pipes.
+There was so much heat produced, it could make a penny evaporate.
+People can now tour inside the empty kilns, and experience them as music,

 Pottery Collection (Schlachter Gallery)

-These pieces represent nearly every factory that ever operated in Medicine Hat!
-Tony Schalchter is a prolific collector of Medicine Hat pottery, and that shows in this incredible collection of over 2,500 pieces.
+Tony Schalchter is a prolific collector of Medicine Hat pottery, with his incredible collection of over 2,500 pieces.
+He donated these pieces in 2008.
+They represent nearly every factory that ever operated in Medicine Hat.
 It all began with a nondescript chicken waterer that Tony found on his farm in 1954.
-Other unique pieces include “The Donkey with a Secret”, “Mini Medalta” and the unsuccessful “Beehive Insulator”.
-Visit the gallery and see if you can find these pieces hidden away in the gallery!
+These pieces can be spotted in the gallery.